 55 King Street occupies a prominent position in Manchester’s Central Business District.
 It provides over 70,000 sq ft of office space with some of the largest single floors available in this established business location and has undergone a comprehensive remodelling by Orbit Developments.
 The building is home to a number of successful businesses including a law firm, accountants and a design consultancy as well as high-end retailers, a fine dining restaurant and a gym, all of whom have varying requirements.

-System Five, a 4energy group company, has an energy performance contract at King Street.
+System Five has an energy reduction contract at King Street.
 Our engineers and technicians can remotely alter the buildings plant configuration and connect the site to halo our powerful analytical platform.
-The team at analytics4energy, another 4energy group company, closely monitor the buildings energy behaviour and report anomalies and potential areas for improved performance.
-We are also investing in technologies and services to reduce energy use within the building.
+The team at analytics4energy, closely monitor the buildings energy behaviour and report anomalies and potential areas for improved performance.
+The teams are also investing in technologies and services to reduce energy use within the building.

 analytics4energy uses automated regression analysis tools together with Heating Degree Day (HDD) and Cooling Degree Day (CDD) determination which is automatically generated by halo.
 This has demonstrated that the energy consumption on site after the proposed works were completed now has a clear relationship with ambient which will of course allow us to continue making energy savings for the site.